graycoreio/daffodil/libs/authorizenet/README.md

 yarn add @daffodil/authorizenet
 ```

-## Usage
+## Getting started
 `@daffodil/authorizenet` does most of the setup for you.
 All you need to do is:

-1. Import the `DaffAuthorizeNetStateModule` into your application.
+1. Import the `DaffAuthorizeNetStateModule` into the root component of your application.
 2. Provide your own `DaffAuthorizeNetDriver` or use the default one by importing `DaffAuthorizeNetDriverModule.forRoot()`.

+## Usage
 To configure your Authorize.net authentication details:

 1. Provide a `DaffAuthorizeNetConfig` through the `DaffAuthorizeNetConfigToken` injection token.